gersteinlab/LICENSE/README.md

 License file for inclusion in Gerstein Lab repositories.

 Instructions: Create a file called LICENSE.md, and copy-paste the text below into the file.
-Edit the year (YYYY).
-If you already have a LICENSE file in your repository, prepend the license with the “Commons Clause” License Condition portion.

 Academic Use Only License